Panama Surfing Guide

 Panama’s most accessible surf spots are along the Pacific coast and in Bocas del Toro (on the Caribbean).
 There are other good spots along the Caribbean, but these tend to be difficult to reach.
 The locations included here are relatively accessible and reliable.
 They range from beginner-friendly to expert-only waves.

-Santa Catalina – considered by many to the best and most reliable surf spot along the Pacific coast of Panama, Santa Catalina has seen a surge of interest over the last decade.
+Santa Catalina – considered by many to be the best and most reliable surf spot along the Pacific coast of Panama, Santa Catalina has seen a surge of interest over the last decade.
 Prior to this it was a small fishing village and only surfed by burly locals.
 Nowadays, it’s visited by international surfers and even hosts large competitions.

 Some breaks are suitable for beginners, while others are expert-only.
 Consistent waves offer good year-round surfing.
 The prime surfing season here is from March through October; January and February tend to have the smallest swell.